HIS4128 – Perspectives on Viking Age History (c.750 - c.1050)

 More detailed information about obligatory assignments and activities will be given at the first meeting.

-The exam in HIS4128 is comprised of two term papers.
+The exam in HIS4128 is comprised of one term paper and one 3 day take-home exam.

-- The first paper (aprx.
+- The term paper (aprx.
 6 pages) will be submitted in the first part of the term and counts for 40% of the final grade.

-- The second paper (6-10 pages) will be submitted toward the end of the term and counts for 60% of the final grade.
+- The 3 day take-home exam (6-10 pages) will be submitted toward the end of the term and counts for 60% of the final grade.

 More information about the course papers will be announced at the first meeting